JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets the value of the specified property.

 ```
-FUNCTION CTextRow.GetProperty (BYVAL nType AS LONG) AS LONG
+FUNCTION GetProperty (BYVAL nType AS LONG) AS LONG
 ```

 | Parameter | Description |